laurent22/joplin/readme/api/tutorials/cm6_plugin.md

 ---
 sidebar_position: 2
 ---
-# Creating a CodeMirror 6 plugin
+# Creating a Markdown editor plugin

-This guide demonstrates how to create a markdown editor plugin.
+This guide demonstrates how to create a Markdown editor plugin.
 It expects you to have first read [the table of contents tutorial](./toc_plugin.md) or have basic plugin development experience.

 :::note

-At the time of this writing,
-- The CodeMirror 6-based markdown editor is still in beta.
+This guide describes how to create a plugin for Joplin's [CodeMirror 6](https://codemirror.net/)-based Markdown editor, which is still in beta.
 It must be enabled in settings > general.

-- CodeMirror 6 plugins only work with Joplin version 2.14.6 or later.
+Plugins for this editor may not work in Joplin 2.13 or earlier.

 :::